DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/tuning.rst

    :class: note, dropdown

    An identifier to use for the camera trap.
 This is not used other than in output meta-data.
 This could be used to uniquely identify camera traps if multiple of these are in use.

+.. admonition:: Delete metadata
+   :class: note, dropdown

+   In the low-powered pipeline, DynAIkonTrap buffers video to disk which is analysed with a background process.
+It may be desirable to keep these metadata for further processing/debugging.
+This option allows the user to disable deleting metadata.

 .. admonition:: Logging level
    :class: note, dropdown